 Culinary Arts (CULARTS)

+Course #: 08884 Credits: 2

+PEIMS #: 13022600 Grades: 10-12

-Culinary Arts begins with the fundamentals and principles of the art of cooking and the science or baking and includes management and production skills and techniques.
-This course is offered as a laboratory-based course.
-This course is offered at The LIFT for all high schools.
+Culinary Arts begins with the fundamentals art of cooking and the science or baking a management and production skills and tec is offered as a laboratory-based course.
+Thi The LIFT for all high schools. nd includes hniques.
+This course

-Prerequisites: Introduction to Culinary Arts recommended
+Prerequisites: Introduction to Culinary Arts re ecommended

-Advanced Culinary Arts (ADCULART)
+Advanced Culinary Arts (ADCULA RT)

-This course will extend content and enhance skills introduced in Culinary Arts by in-depth instruction of industry-driven standards in order to prepare students for success in higher education, certifications, and/or immediate employment.
+Advancea Cullnary Arts (ADCULAR 1) Course #: 08946 Credits: 2 PEIMS #: 13022650 Grades: 10-12 This course will extend content and enhance skills introduced in Culinary Arts by in-depth instruction of industr y-driven standards to prepare students for success in higher edu cation, certifications, and/or immediate employment.
 This course is offered at The LIFT for all high schools.